 Regrettably, I could found any of them near my city.
 I actually never found a lot of film in my area.
 The only film I got was an ILFORD FP4 PLUS, at a local and little camera shop.

-For a small amount of euros, I also tried a new lab called “GMK Lab”.
-Under one week, I got my shot in a damn good quality.
+For a small number of euros, I also tried a new lab called “GMK Lab”.
+Under one week, I got my shots back in damned good quality.
 That was a beautiful and unexpected afternoon with an unknown B&W film.
 Pictures speak for themselves.
-I definitely love Ilford now, and will try out others.
+I definitely love ILFORD now and will try out others from their range

 This series is being produced in conjunction with Hamish Gill's excellent 35mmc.com.
 Head on over to read the other half of these stories there.